NfinitySoftware/extensions-pipes/Readme.md

 ### Using Extensions.Pipes
 #### Notes
+Use of Extensions.Pipes is either based on:
+-  Any awaitable method that returns `Task`,
-Use of Extensions.Pipes is based on use of the `OperationResult` type.
-Each chained method should return `Task<OperationResult>`.
+-  Use of the `OperationResult` type, where chained method returns `Task<OperationResult>`.
+Use this structure when more specific, richer information is needed about the success or failure of methods.

-It's recommended that chained methods do not throw exceptions, but rather return an `OperationResult` instance using `OperationResult.Fail(..)`.
-More useful information can be returned from methods in this way, but it depends on the desired behavior.

 Methods chained in the pipeline should follow a logical order and progression.
 Typically, starting a pipeline is done via the `AsyncPipe.Start` method, followed by multiple `PipeAsync` calls, and perhaps a call to `Finally`.
 Any failure actions, specified via `OnFailAsync`, should be chained directly after the piped method they are intended to handle.
 See the first example below.